degreepath/catalog-differ/over-time-md/norwegian.req.md

 NORW 231  |  Intermediate Norwegian I  |  1.00
 NORW 232  |  Intermediate Norwegian II  |  1.00
 NORW 253  |  Advanced Conversation and Composition  |  1.00
-NORW 371  |  Norwegian Literature from Vikings to the 21st Century  |  1.00
+NORW 371  |  Norwegian Literature: An Overview  |  1.00
-NORW 372  |  Norwegian Literature from 1890 to the Present  |  1.00
+NORW 372  |  Topics in Norwegian Literature/Culture  |  1.00
 One course with history/cultural component  1  |  1.00
 One additional upper-level course chosen in consultation with the chair  |
 1.00